finejuly/kapre2keras/README.md

 # why?

-Although Kapre (https://github.com/keunwoochoi/kapre) is awesome, it is a bit cumbersome for Android or Raspberry pi because it uses custom layer. kapre2keras simply represents this custom layer by using conventional Keras layers.
+Although Kapre (https://github.com/keunwoochoi/kapre) is awesome, it is a bit cumbersome for Android or Raspberry pi because it uses custom layer and requires librosa. kapre2keras simply represents this custom layer by using conventional Keras layers.

 # Usage